Appendix B — Matrix Operations

 matrix_B = rbind(7:9, 9:7)

-Once we have those matrices created, we can use the standard + and - signs to add and subtract:
+Once we have those matrices created, we can use the standard + to add them together:

 matrix_A + matrix_B